 Caps and tabs are not interchangeable on a mg-to-mg basis.
 Monitor CBC for cytopenia at baseline and monthly thereafter; do not start therapy until recovery from hematological toxicity due to previous chemotherapy (CTCAE Grade ≤1).
 Discontinue if myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) is confirmed.
 Interrupt therapy and evaluate if new or worsening respiratory symptoms occur; discontinue and treat if pneumonitis is confirmed.
 Mild renal impairment: monitor closely.
-Moderate or severe hepatic impairment, severe renal impairment or ESRD (CrCl ≤30mL/min): not studied.
+Severe hepatic or severe renal impairment or ESRD (CrCl ≤30mL/min): not studied.
 Embryo-fetal toxicity.
-Females of reproductive potential should use effective contraception during therapy and for 6 months after last dose.
+Females of reproductive potential should use effective contraception during and for 6 months after last dose.
 Males (w. female partners) should use effective contraception and do not donate sperm during and for 3 months after last dose.
 Pregnancy; exclude status prior to initiation.
 Nursing mothers: not recommended (during and for 1 month after last dose).

 Increased myelosuppressive toxicity with concomitant other myelosuppressive anticancer agents, including DNA damaging agents.
 Avoid concomitant strong CYP3A inhibitors (eg, itraconazole, telithromycin, clarithromycin, ketoconazole, voriconazole, nefazodone, posaconazole, ritonavir, lopinavir/ritonavir, indinavir, saquinavir, nelfinavir, boceprevir, telaprevir) and moderate CYP3A inhibitors (eg, amprenavir, aprepitant, atazanavir, ciprofloxacin, crizotinib, darunavir/ritonavir, diltiazem, erythromycin, fluconazole, fosamprenavir, imatinib, verapamil); if unavoidable, reduce dose (see Adults).
 Avoid grapefruit, grapefruit juice, Seville oranges, and Seville orange juice.
 Avoid concomitant strong CYP3A inducers (eg, phenytoin, rifampicin, carbamazepine, St. John’s Wort) and moderate CYP3A inducers (eg, bosentan, efavirenz, etravirine, modafinil, nafcillin); if unavoidable, be aware of potential for decreased efficacy.

 Anemia, nausea, fatigue, asthenia, vomiting, neutropenia, leukopenia, nasopharyngitis/URI/influenza, diarrhea, arthralgia, myalgia, dysgeusia, headache, dyspepsia, decreased appetite, constipation, stomatitis, lab abnormalities (see full labeling); MDS/AML, pneumonitis.

 Caps—112; Tabs—60, 120